hitchhq/hermes/README.md

 ## Features

-1. Routing and middlewares (Express-like)
+* Express-like Routing and middlewares.
-2. Forwarding messages from **Client** to **Broker** and viceversa.
+* Forwarding messages from **Client** to **Broker** and viceversa.
-3. Cancel the forwarding (message will continue passing through middlewares, if any).
+* Cancel the forwarding (message will continue passing through middlewares, if any).
-4. Cancel the message (message will not continue passing through middlewares).
+* Cancel the message (message will not continue passing through middlewares).
-5. Answer back to client or broker, using same or different topic and payload.
+* Answer back to client or broker, using same or different topic and payload.

 ## Getting Started